tinko26/ao/docs/api/src/ao_sys_xc32_pic32/ao_sys_clock.h.md

 #define AO_SYS_SYSCLK (0)
 ```

-The SYSCLK frequency, in Hertz.
+The system clock frequency, in Hertz.